jakerudolph/matlab_standards/matlab_standards.md

 - Different accelerators or facilities.
 - Different machine model functionality.
 - Different dependencies or different accelerator element lists.
-- ANY new code that will control magnets, instrumentation, RF or other accelerator devices in a new or different way
+- ANY new code that will control magnets, instrumentation, RF or other accelerator devices in a new or different way.
+- ANY new file.

 An example of a trivial change would be a simple and specific bug fix; this does not require following the formal review/release procedures below.
 It is left to the developer to determine if their change is trivial and to ensure that they follow these rules if their change is non-trivial.
 It is also left to the developer and reviewer to determine what form code review takes and if any external tools are used (e.g. Github) to aid in the process.